‘The Originals’ Season 4 Spoilers: Hope In Danger And Family Friction

 “After being cured and woken, the Mikaelson siblings join Hayley in an effort to rescue Klaus from captivity – even if they must face Marcel in the process.
 Meanwhile, Klaus’ demons materialize in unexpected ways as he suffers from the effects of the Tunde Blade, and Vincent (Yusef Gatewood) investigates a haunting that will prove to be much more sinister than he could have imagined.”

 By Episode 3, expect Klaus and Hope Mikaelson to be reunited.
-Remember, it has been five years and Hope is now 7 years old.
+Remember, it has been five years and Hope is now seven-years-old.
 She probably doesn’t remember much about her father, if anything at all.
 However, they will work at bonding.
 Unfortunately, getting to know her father is not the only thing that will be affecting Hope in the episode titled “Haunter Of Ruins.”
 It turns out that Vincent (Yusef Gatewood) will tell Marcel some horrible things about his former wife, Eva Sinclair.
 They will also start to search for a witch with sinister plans to sacrifice several children.
 One of those kids is Klaus and Hayley’s daughter, Hope.

 The synopsis for The Originals Season 4, Episode 3 also reveals that there will be tension between Hayley and Freya (Riley Voelkel).
 They have different opinions about what should be done to protect the Mikaelson family.
 Of course, Elijah (Daniel Gillies) will attempt to mediate as tempers flare.